 Having the freedom to intentionally design a solution like that was both exciting and challenging, Michelle notes.
 How did the team approach design, iteration, ideation, and launch -- in such an impressive time frame and in a heavily regulated industry like insurance?

-Product development started with several weeks of gathering and studying customer research, using a combination of market research studies and platforms like Alpha’s.
+Product development started with several weeks of gathering and studying customer research, using a combination of market research studies and platforms like Feedback Loop (formerly Alpha).
 "In the early days, we were looking at a blank slate.
 With no clue where we would start, we naturally turned to the consumers themselves to really understand what their need was," she says.

 Michelle credits early and often consumer research as the reason why they launched an insurance product that consumers loved in such a short time frame.
 When ideating and creating products, she says it’s important to remember that you’re solving for a customer need, not a business need.